 The Harvey M. Applebaum '59 Award is conferred on a Yale College senior for an outstanding essay based on research done in the Yale University Library's government documents collections.
 The prize is an award of $500.

 The prize was established by the daughters of Harvey M. Applebaum, class of 1959, in honor of his 70th birthday.
 The inaugural award was conferred in 2008; past winners are listed here.

 Senior essays submitted for consideration for the Applebaum Award must be based in some part on research material within one of the following collections in Yale University Library's government documents collections:

 These rich collections support research in a wide range of subjects, including international relations, public policy, economics, trade, agriculture, environmental studies, public health, and much more.
 Research material may be held within Yale's government information collections or may be available in digital format.
-Questions about whether particular research resources fall within the eligibility criteria should be directed to Melanie Maksin, Librarian for Political Science, International Affairs, Public Policy, and Government Information.
+Questions about whether particular research resources fall within the eligibility criteria should be directed to Melanie Maksin, Director of Research Support and Outreach Programs at the Center for Science and Social Science Information.

 Essays may be submitted by seniors or their faculty advisors.The winning student must agree to grant the library a non-exclusive right to post his or her essay on EliScholar.